What if public speaking were as easy as karaoke?

 Project

-Interaction Design / UI & UX / Product Design
+Interaction design / UI & UX design / Product design / Business design

 Arjun Kalyanpur & Karen Vellensky